 The mission of The Historic Stanley Home Foundation is to purchase, renovate, preserve and operate Rockside, the F.O.
 Stanley home as a cultural center for local history education.
 The home will be an enduring reminder of the evolution and development of Estes Park and Rocky Mountain National Park.

 The Foundation’s operation is accomplished by a part-time staff CEO and a Board of Directors of seven individuals and dozens of volunteers who support our mission.

 The Foundation has formed The Stanley Home Support Team, which will raise awareness of this important mission to our town and will participate in objectives to reach our ultimate goals.

-The Acquisition Capital Campaign will occur in 2018 and 2019.
-After the purchase of the home in 2019, the Board of Directors looks forward to utilizing it in the many ways that will bring benefits to both our residents and our many visitors.
+The Acquisition Capital Campaign will occur in 2019.
+After the purchase of the home in 2020, the Board of Directors looks forward to utilizing it in the many ways that will bring benefits to both our residents and our many visitors.